lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Now that we have a model representing our customers, we need a repository to store them.

 This repository is initialized with a CSV file path.
-It read/write the customers from the CSV file and store them in memory.
-The interface of this repository allows to:
+It reads/writes the customers from the CSV file and holds them as objects in an array.
+The behavior we wnat for the repository is to:
-- Add a new customer to the repository
+- Add a new customer
-- Get all the customers from the repository
+- Get all the customers
 - Find a specific customer thanks to its id

-Write some code to implement this and crash-test your repository in irb.
+Write some code to implement this and crash-test your repository.
 You should create your own `customers.csv` CSV file inside the `data` folder.
 Then test your code by running `rake customer`.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.